osate/osate2/core/org.osate.help/help/markdown/instantiation.md

 #### Hiding the Results Dialog

-If you do not want to see the results dialog when all of the instantiations are successful, click checkbox for `Don't show this dialog when successful`.
+If you do not want to see the results dialog when all of the instantiations are successful, click the checkbox for `Don't show this dialog when successful`.

 When you click the `OK` button, you will be shown another dialog to confirm your decision: